JanikaRhein/LEAP-AtmosAI/README.md

 This project demonstrates the potential of AI in climate modeling: By using data-driven methods, physically grounded but computationally expensive processes can be approximated more efficiently, enabling more accurate and resource-efficient climate simulations.
 AI-based approaches are increasingly being used in climate research – from atmospheric physics to ocean modeling.

+Link to the repository: https://github.com/JanikaRhein/LEAP-AtmosAI